N S E W

 has no autopilot.

 A framework forged at sea and sharpened across twelve years of coaching technology teams from Berlin to Tel Aviv.
 Five principles.
 One boat.
-The most honest leadership environment you will ever enter.
+One of the most honest leadership environments you will ever enter.

 Scroll